mifjpn/Moebuntu-kawaiiUbuntu-ToysOriginal/ReadMe.md

 I'll also post Toy's explanation of his setup for each version.
 I hope you enjoy it.

-(The images in each color theme are examples.
-They do not include illustrations.)
 (For GRUB backgrounds, you may want to use Grubcustomizer.)